VPCOK Sous Vide Cooker Review

 Our Analysis and Test Results

 We started by rating and ranking the thermal characteristics of this sous vide machine.
 We looked at how accurate each appliance is, how quickly they recovered to the set temperature after cold food was added, how stable the set temperature is maintained, and the time to initially heat.
-The VPCOK Sous Vide Cooker overall did a little better than average, doing well in 3 out of 4 of our tests.
+The VPCOK overall did a little better than average, doing well in three out of four of our tests.

-This sous vide immersion circulator did about average in the rebound test, failing to take a significant amount of time to regain the set temperature after we dropped in three frozen hamburger patties.
-However, it was in our accuracy test where we were the most disappointed with the VPCOK Sous Vide Cooker.
-We found this appliance was an average of 1.03°F under the set temperature of 135°F and 1.32°F under when set for 147°F. We measured this by using a lab-grade thermometer to measure the temperature at 6 different locations, averaged our readings, and then compared them to the setpoint.
+This sous vide immersion circulator did average in the rebound test, failing to take a significant amount of time to regain the set temperature after we dropped in three frozen hamburger patties.
+However, in our accuracy test, we were the most disappointed with the VPCOK.
+It typically ran 1.03°F less compared than its advertised 135°F temperature and was 1.32°F under when set for 147°F. We measured this using a lab-grade thermometer to measure the temperature at six different locations, averaged our readings, and then compared them to the setpoint.

 This model took a mere 14 seconds or so to evenly distribute the dye — much faster than the three or more minutes it took some of the slower models.